luqas11/battery-debugger/frontend/README.md

 To serve the frontend, use:
 `npm start`

-To serve the frontend as a background process (useful to free the terminal on the remote server), use:
+To serve the frontend as a background process (useful to free the terminal on a remote server), use:
-`pm2 start "npm start"`, or `pm2 start 0` if it's already listed.
+`pm2 start "npm start"`

-To stop the frontend being a background process, use:
-`pm2 stop 0`

 ### Examples:
 Some examples of the frontend menus.